 - Malfunctioned Thermostat

 A malfunctioned thermostat on a central air unit can prevent the unit from working properly.
-Test thermostat for current, and check for wire damage.
+Test the thermostat for current, and check for wire damage.
 If the display is blank, change the batteries.
 Sometimes too much sunlight or an unbalanced thermostat can cause the sensors to register room temperature incorrectly.

 - Air Conditioner Not Cooling or Blowing Hot Air